32+ Necessary Virgin Voyages Tips You Need to Know For A Successful Sailing

 Navigating the Lady Ships

-• Shore Things & My Next Virgin Voyage: Find these on Deck 7 to plan excursions and future trips.
+- Shore Things & My Next Virgin Voyage: Deck 7 for excursions and future cruise planning.

 Make it a Movie Night in Your Cabin

 Who doesn’t love a good movie night?
-On Virgin Voyages, movies are free and included with your cruise fare, and there’s a huge selection to choose from—everything from classic films to the latest blockbusters.
-For the full experience, swing by the Social Club to grab some freshly popped popcorn, or hit The Pizza Palace for a slice or two (or maybe even both).
+On Virgin Voyages, movies are free and included with your cruise fare, and there’s a vast selection to choose from—everything from classic films to the latest blockbusters.
+For the whole movie experience, swing by the Social Club to grab some freshly popped popcorn, or hit The Pizza Palace for a slice or two (or maybe even both).
 Then head back to your cabin for a cozy night in.

 Join in on Theme Nights and Events—You Might Be Surprised

 If you’re on the fence about joining in on Virgin Voyages’ theme nights and events, give it a shot—you might be pleasantly surprised!
 As someone who usually keeps to myself, I decided to dive into the fun during Scarlet Night by dressing up in red and heading to the pool party.
 It turned out to be a blast!
-Participating can enhance your cruise experience, giving you memorable moments and maybe even helping you make new friends.
+Participating can enhance your cruise experience, providing memorable moments and possibly even helping you make new friends.

 Don’t Debark Without Purchasing My Next Virgin Voyage